-Pupils in Years 1 and 2 will have a phonics assessment on entry to check which phases they are secure with.
-From this the teacher will then plan for their phases accordingly and the children may be grouped to ensure the teaching best meets their needs.
-In the spring term the children will have a phonics assessment as part of assessment week to check their progress throughout the year, before also having an assessment at the end of term.
+Pupils in Foundation 2, Years 1 and 2 will have a phonics assessment on entry to check which phases they are secure with.
+From this the teacher will then plan for their phases accordingly and if necessary, the children may be grouped to ensure the teaching best meets their needs.
+The children are regularly assessed at the end of each phase in line with the Little Wandle assessment tools.